manadream/electronics-blog/_posts/electronics/2025-11-9-240p-test-suite-on-a-raspberry-pi-zero-for-crt-testing-calibration-repair.md

 And that's it!
 You now have a portable CRT testing device :)

 If you want my exact setup, you can also [download my retroarch.cfg file](/assets/txt/retroarch.cfg) and replace yours with it.
+It's mostly getting rid of menu items that are not necessary for this.

 --------